 A recent study identified two different gene clusters believed to be responsible for the development of eating disorders.
-While previous studies have found that eating disorders are 50-80% genetic, the current study aimed to better understand which genes are damaged in individuals with eating disorders.
+While previous studies have found that eating disorders are 50 to 80 percent genetic, the current study aimed to better understand which genes are damaged in individuals with eating disorders.
 When armed with this information, practitioners will be better equipped to create treatment protocols and interventions.

-It is believed that an individual’s experience with treatment will be most effective if there is a solid understanding that their experiences and behaviors are biologically driven.
-For more information about eating disorder treatment at Columbus Park Eating Disorder Clinic in New York City click here.
+It is believed that an individual’s experience with treatment will be most effective if there is a solid understanding that their experiences and behaviors are based on genetics.
+For more information about eating disorder treatment at Columbus Park Eating Disorder Clinic in New York City, click here.